MicrosoftDocs/dataexplorer-docs/data-explorer/data-explorer-insights.md

 ### Cache tab

 The **Cache** tab allows users to analyze their actual queries' lookback window patterns and compare them to the configured cache policy (for each table).
-You can identify tables used by the most queries and tables that are not queried at all, and adapt the cache policy accordingly.
+You can identify tables used by the most queries and tables that aren't queried at all, and adapt the cache policy accordingly.

 You might get cache policy recommendations on specific tables in Azure Advisor.
 Currently, cache recommendations are available only from the [main Azure Advisor dashboard](/azure/data-explorer/azure-advisor#use-the-azure-advisor-recommendations).
 They're based on actual queries' lookback window in the past 30 days and an unoptimized cache policy for at least 95 percent of the queries.